Could you give up a night’s sleep to help raise vital funds for the Hospice?!

-We want to shine a light on the incredible work our Health Care Assistant’s do, supporting patients and their carer’s at home, normally sitting with them overnight to make sure the carer can get some much needed rest and a good nights sleep, secure in the knowledge that their loved one is being well looked after.
+We continue to shine a light on the incredible work our Health Care Assistant’s do, supporting patients and their carer’s at home, normally sitting with them overnight to make sure the carer can get some much needed rest and a good night sleep, safe in the knowledge that their loved one is being well looked after.

 The service is generally provided when patients are nearing the end of life, when carers are in crisis, when patients have uncontrolled symptoms or have been rapidly discharged from hospital, therefore it is a fundamental and much relied upon aspect of the Hospice’s services.

-Be part of the Hospice’s first Big Stay Awake!
+Be part of the Hospice’s Big Stay Awake!

-Registration is free and pledge to give up one night’s sleep between the 15th and 21st February 2021, just like our Health Care Assistants do most nights.
+Sign up here registration is free and pledge to give up one night’s sleep between the Monday 20th February and Sunday 26th February 2022, just like our Health Care Assistants do most nights.
 Any sponsorship you raise will help us continue to provide this service and help prevent carer crisis.

 We can give you hints and tips on how to maximise your fundraising and help raise as many hours of Hospice at Home Care as possible!